CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 ## CPANSec as a CVE Numbering Authority (CNA)
-In 2023 and 2024, if CPANSec helped with or contributed to CVEs for CPAN, the _assignment_ of CVEs remained under control of another CVE Numbering Authority (CNA).
+In 2023 and 2024, if CPANSec helped with or contributed to CVEs for CPAN, the _assignment_ of CVEs remained under control of another CNA, MITRE.

 CPANSec members worked throughout the year to give the group the ability to assign CVEs.
-After all, who knows better than CPANSec the impact of CVEs on Perl modules? :)
+After all, who knows better than CPANSec the impact of CVEs on Perl modules?
+(If you know someone, send them our way! :)

 By end of the year, the groundwork to become a CNA was completed.